-The top mass is reconstructed using a kinematic fit approach, see Figure 8 (a).
-For the fit, the two bjet candidates and the four jets corresponding to the W are first identified.
-The fit is performed applying a W-mass constraint.
-The resulting top-mass peak is found to have a width of σ = 2.7 GeV.
-An anomalous Wtb coupling would influence the forward backward asymmetry of the jets stemming from the b and the \overline{b} quark.
-With the current approach, b/\overline{b} -jets are selected with a mistag rate of 2% and their quark charge is wrongly reconstructed for 19% of the jets.
-The number of reconstructed \overline{b} quarks in the forward and backward region is shown for correctly and wrongly identified \overline{b} quarks in Figure 8 (b).
-The corresponding forward-backward asymmetries are found to be 0.33 \pm 0.07 for \overline{b} -quarks and 0.14 \pm 0.09 for b-quarks, yielding a combined asymmetry of 0.26 \pm 0.06 (statistical errors only).
+The top mass is reconstructed using a kinematic fit, see Figure 8 (a).
+In the fit, the two b-jet candidates and the four jets corresponding to the W are first identified.
+The fit is performed with a W-mass constraint.
+The resulting top-mass peak is found to have a width of $\sigma$ = 2.7 GeV.
+An anomalous Wtb coupling would influence the forward-backward asymmetry of the jets stemming from the b and the $\overline{b}$ quark.
+With the current approach, $b/\overline{b}$ -jets are selected with a mis-tag rate of 2% and their quark charge is wrongly reconstructed in 19% of the jets.
+The number of reconstructed $\overline{b}$ quarks in the forward and backward region is shown for correctly and wrongly identified $\overline{b}$ quarks in Figure 8 (b).
+The corresponding forward-backward asymmetries are found to be 0.33 $\pm$ 0.07 for $\overline{b}$ -quarks and 0.14 $\pm$ 0.09 for b-quarks, yielding a combined asymmetry of 0.26 $\pm$ 0.06 (statistical errors only).

 While the above results were obtained with FastMC input provided by the SiD concept group, the current emphasis of this work is on moving towards use of fully simulated events and of PFA in the reconstruction and understanding the corresponding changes in the results.
 Generally, results are only slightly degraded, as expected for a slightly worse resolution.
-A clear degradation is seen in the b-tag for uds-jets, which could be due to no V0 suppression having yet been applied.
+A clear degradation is seen in the b-tag for uds-jets, which could be because no V suppression has yet been applied.
 To improve this study, the next step will therefore be to run the ConversionTagger developed by LCFI.
 Also, template mass fitting will be introduced.